matsuand/docs.docker.jp/get-started/part2.md

     ```

     {% comment %}
+    This is a simple bulletin board application, written in node.js.
+In this example, let's imagine you wrote this app, and are now trying to containerize it.
     {% endcomment %}
     This is a simple bulletin board application, written in node.js.
 In this example, let's imagine you wrote this app, and are now trying to containerize it.

 {% comment %}
+2. Have a look at the file called `Dockerfile`.
+Dockerfiles describe how to assemble a private filesystem for a container, and can also contain some metadata describing how to run a container based on this image.
+The bulletin board app Dockerfile looks like this:
 {% endcomment %}
 2. Have a look at the file called `Dockerfile`.
 Dockerfiles describe how to assemble a private filesystem for a container, and can also contain some metadata describing how to run a container based on this image.
 The bulletin board app Dockerfile looks like this: